 The policyholder is responsible for paying the premiums to keep the life insurance policy in force – even if the beneficiary is someone else.

 The policy owner controls everything, according to the Life and Health Insurance Foundation for Education.
 Only the policy owner can access the cash value in a permanent life insurance policy, decide on its beneficiaries or change them.
-The insured person does not have the right to do anything unless he owns the policy.
+The insured person doesn’t have the right to do anything unless he owns the policy.

 There can be misunderstandings and confusion among beneficiaries as the insured ages.
 A son who is named as beneficiary on his ailing parent’s life insurance policy can’t access the cash value or make any changes to the policy, even if his parent is elderly and incapable of making good decisions.
 The only exception is if the son has durable power of attorney to make insurance decisions.

-Collecting the life insurance death benefit
+Who can collect the life insurance death benefit?

 Sometimes people remember to update individual life insurance policies but forget to update group life insurance policies.
 Take a look at all your policies to make sure they reflect your current wishes.
 It can save the people you love from a difficult – and costly – battle disputing the policy in court.
 Clearly communicating your wishes and making sure the contracts are up to date is the best way to make sure your money goes exactly where you wanted it after you’re gone.